Patrik Pavlenda

 Patrik Pavlenda (born 3 May 1982) is a Slovak football manager and former player who played as a right-back.

 Career

 Pavlenda left ViOn Zlaté Moravce during the winter break of the 2007–08 season to join Polish club Górnik Zabrze.
-He played in Poland for a year, appearaing in twelve league matches, before moving back to ViOn on 28 January 2010.
+He played in Poland for a year, appearing in twelve league matches, before moving back to ViOn on 28 January 2010.